jangita/docker-raspbian-temp/README.md

 ## What is this ?

 Small utility to send out the temperature of your Raspberry Pi (running Raspbian) to an external URL.
-It also posts the host name in case you are monitoring a swarm or something cool like that.
+It also posts the host name in case you are monitoring a Raspberry Pi swarm or something cool like that.

 ## Why ?

 I've always found myself wanting to monitor my Raspberry Pi's temperature remotely.
 So I'd just run one of these containers in each and presto.
 Don't have to bother coding.
 And yes I do work my Pi's hard and install fans and stuff like that, especially for my commercial products.
-Hppefully it will be of you to you too!
+Hppefully it will be of use to you too!

 ## How do I run it?

 Install docker.
-Check out the documentation in here > https://docs.docker.com/engine/install/debian/
+Check out the documentation here > https://docs.docker.com/engine/install/debian/

 To run the version over at Docker hub which is "stable" and I maintain, type